Publishing your Power BI report to the internet, free for everyone to see. An amazing feature.. isn’t it?

 The number of wrongfully, publicly shared reports that I’ve come across is just shocking.
 I’m sure there must be a lot more of these reports.
 I think the time has come to alarm a broader group of people.
 So, to prove how easy it is to find reports published to the web, I’ve created a gallery of public reports to create more awareness!
 Check out the thousands of reports I was able to find, in the embedded report below!

-Direct link to the online report: Dave’s Gallery of Public Reports.
+Direct link to the online report: Dave’s Gallery.

 With this gallery of public reports, I hope to motivate all Power BI developers and administrators to carefully (re)think if they should share their reports on the web.